Gwynerva/nuxt-my-icons/README.md

 If there is a script in `<head>` that is blocking rendering, the icon animation won't start.
 You better use CSS to animate icons.

+## TODO

+* Prop `rerender: boolean` to fully rerender any icon (bundled, runtime, inline) when it is changed.
+Because SVG animations behave really weirdly.
+* Find a way to make SVG animations work for bundled icons.
+* Get rid of ugly `../../../` stuff inside `runtime` directory.

 ## Contribution

 This module was developed using [Bun](https://bun.sh/) framework.<br>